-Because the current ITP expires in 2023, it is unknown whether construction will be completed in time to rely on coverage from the MBHCP and ITP.
-Mitigation Measure 2 requires a survey and compliance with avoidance measures prior to ground disturbance for any special-status wildlife species (aside from Blunt-Nosed Leopard Lizard) that have the potential to occur at the Project site.
-Measure 3 requires a focused survey for burrowing owl and measures in coordination with CDFW if BUOW are found onsite.
-With implementation of Mitigation Measures 2 and 3, the Project would not have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by CDFW or USFWS.
+Mitigation Measures 2 - 4 require a survey prior to ground disturbance for any special-status wildlife species and compliance with any requirements of the CDFW and USFWS to reduce or avoid significant impacts to biological resources.
+In addition, Mitigation Measure 3 requires training of on-site personnel to increase awareness of FESA and CESA.
+With implementation of Mitigation Measures 13 through 3, the project would not have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by CDFW or USFWS.
+(Pruett 2022)

 - b.
 No impact.
 There is no riparian habitat or other sensitive natural communities located at the site (Pruett 2022).
-This Project is also not located within, or adjacent to, the Kern River riparian habitat area.
-Therefore, the Project would not have a substantial adverse effect on any riparian habitat or other sensitive natural community. - c.
+This project is also not located within, or adjacent to, the Kern River riparian habitat area.
+Therefore, the project would not have a substantial adverse effect on any riparian habitat or other sensitive natural community. - c.
 No impact.
-There are no wetlands, as defined by Section 404 of the federal Clean Water Act, located at the Project site, and no features identified as wetlands categories are found in the National Wetlands Inventory within the Project area (Pruett 2022).
-Therefore, the Project would not have a substantial adverse effect on federally-protected wetlands. - d.
+There are no wetlands, as defined by Section 404 of the federal Clean Water Act, located at the project site, and no features identified as wetlands categories are found in the

+National Wetlands Inventory within the project area (Pruett 2022).
+Therefore, the project would not have a substantial adverse effect on federally-protected wetlands.

+- d.
 Less-than-significant with mitigation incorporated.
-It was concluded that the Project would not interfere with wildlife movement (Pruett 2022).
-The Project is not within the Kern River floodplain (noted as a wildlife corridor in the MBHCP), or along a canal which has been identified by the USFWS as a corridor for native resident wildlife species.
+It was concluded that the project would not interfere with wildlife movement (Pruett 2022).
+The project is not within the Kern River floodplain (noted as a wildlife corridor in the MBHCP), or along a canal which has been identified by the USFWS as a corridor for native resident wildlife species.
 There is the potential during construction to temporarily affect nursery sites such as dens and burrows.
 Project construction could cause the direct destruction of a nursery site or cause enough of an indirect disturbance to cause special-status wildlife to abandon a nursery site.
 However, Mitigation Measures 2 and 3 require preconstruction surveys and, if necessary, additional mitigation recommended by a qualified biologist and CDFW to reduce potential impacts to nursery sites.
-With the implementation of Mitigation Measures 2 and 3, the Project would not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with an established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
+With the implementation of Mitigation Measures 2 and 3, the project would not interfere substantially with the movement of any native resident or migratory fish or wildlife species or with an established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites. - e.

-- e.
 Less-than-significant impact.
-It was concluded that the Project site does not contain any biological resources that are protected by local policies (Pruett 2022).
-Therefore, impacts are less than significant. - f.
+It was concluded that the project site does not contain any biological resources that are protected by local policies (Pruett 2022).
+Therefore, the project would not conflict with any local policies or ordinances protecting biological resources. - f.
 Less than significant with mitigation incorporated.
 Please refer to responses IV.a, IV.d, and IV.e.
-With implementation of Mitigation Measures 2 and 3, the Project would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
+With implementation of Mitigation Measures 2 and 3, the project would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact V. CULT TURAL RESOURCES: Would the Project; a.
-Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes C. Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES: Would the project; a.
+Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? Ш Ш Ш b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?
+C. Disturb any human remains, including those interred outside of formal cemeteries?